coleifer/peewee/docs/peewee/api.rst

       The related rows are loaded once, when the query is first executed - whether by iteration, :py:meth:`get`, ``first()``, indexing or ``len()``.

-      See :class:`Load` for the per-hop options, and :ref:`relationships` for a fuller discussion of joins and prefetching.
+      See :class:`Load` for the per-relation options, and :ref:`relationships` for a fuller discussion of joins and prefetching.